|Washita Chapter was organized on

 Clinton is the site of the Clinton Veteran's Center, one of several centers operated by the State of Oklahoma.
 The Cheyenne Tribal Center is also located in Clinton.
 Our chapter helps support these two centers through various activities and volunteer hours.

-Our chapter holds an annual genealogy workshop in conjunction with the Elk City Library in Elk City, Oklahoma.
+Our chapter holds an annual genealogy workshop at different libraries in the area.
 Washita Chapter is also responsible for the first DAR Medal of Honor winner from the State of Oklahoma.
 This prestigious award was presented to Lt.
 General Thomas P. Stafford, a native of Weatherford, Oklahoma, at our national meeting, Continental Congress, in Washington D.C.

 |Chapter Regent||Marilyn Wilson|